redox-os/rusttype/README.md

 * Some less common TrueType sub-formats.
 * Right-to-left and vertical text layout.

+## Testing & examples
+Heavier examples, tests & benchmarks are in the `./dev` directory.
+This avoids dev-dependency feature bleed.

+Run all tests with `cargo test --all --all-features`.

+Run examples with `cargo run --example <NAME> -p rusttype-dev`

 ## Getting Started

 To hit the ground running with RustType, look at the `simple.rs` example